-I use this for several years when I was starting in landscape photography and got some pretty cool shots of the landscape scene.
+I used this for several years when I started landscape photography and got some pretty cool shots of the landscape scene.

 And then would use the same setup to go out that night and photograph night sky photography.

-So this lens is really helpful, but there are also some drawbacks to this lens that you need to be aware of before buying it.
+So this lens is really helpful, but there are also some drawbacks to it that you need to be aware of before buying it.